SAMoosavi/DNS-Test-Speed/README.md

 ## Customization

 - Modify Default DNS Servers: You can change the default DNS servers in the script by updating the DEFAULT_DNS array.
-- Change Test Domain: The script currently tests DNS servers with the domain download.docker.com.
-You can change the domain by modifying the TEST_DOMAIN variable in the script.

 ## Troubleshooting